Exclusive: Terrell Davis Puts Chiefs On Notice With Bold Broncos Prediction

 Terrell Davis believes the Denver Broncos have what it takes to compete with the Kansas City Chiefs as early as this season.

-The Chiefs have not only been the juggernauts of the division, but the dominant force of the conference since Patrick Mahomes stepped in as the starting quarterback in 2018.
+The Chiefs have not only been the juggernauts of the AFC West division but the dominant force of the conference since Patrick Mahomes stepped in as the starting quarterback in 2018.
 They've won nine straight division titles and have never been eliminated any earlier than the AFC Championship Game in the Mahomes era.

 The Hall of Fame running back acknowledges that the division is a tough one with the Los Angeles Chargers — a team that clinched a playoff berth last season — and the Pete Carroll-led Las Vegas Raiders in the AFC West.
 However, he believes the Sean Payton-led Broncos have the “right makeup” moving forward as they look to establish a consistent winning identity.